juancarlospaco/gothon/README.md

 Unix Socket are used because from benchmarks it performs 3x faster than TCP/UDP Sockets.

 This project is oriented to Developers, NOT end-users.

 This project can be used with Fades, FireJails, Docker, RKT.

+This project assumes at least very basic knowledge of the Go programming language.

 Feel free to contact us if you need help integrating it on your project.

 **Arguments:**